Monoclonal antibody therapy: Checkpoint therapy

 Checkpoint therapy uses antibodies and other techniques to circumvent the defenses that tumors use to suppress the immune system.
 Each defense is known as a checkpoint.
 Compound therapies combine antibodies to suppress multiple defensive layers.
 Known checkpoints include CTLA-4 targeted by ipilimumab, PD-1 targeted by nivolumab and pembrolizumab and the tumor microenvironment.

 The tumor microenvironment (TME) features prevents the recruitment of T cells to the tumor.
 Ways include chemokine CCL^{2} nitration, which traps T cells in the stroma.
 Tumor vasculature helps tumors preferentially recruit other immune cells over T cells, in part through endothelial cell (EC)–specific expression of FasL, ET_{B}R, and B7H3.
 Myelomonocytic and tumor cells can up-regulate expression of PD-L1, partly driven by hypoxic conditions and cytokine production, such as IFNβ.
 Aberrant metabolite production in the TME, such as the pathway regulation by IDO, can affect T cell functions directly and indirectly via cells such as T_{reg} cells.
 CD8 cells can be suppressed by B cells regulation of TAM phenotypes.
 Cancer-associated fibroblasts (CAFs) have multiple TME functions, in part through extracellular matrix (ECM)–mediated T cell trapping and CXCL12-regulated T cell exclusion.

 FDA-approved therapeutic antibodies

 The first FDA-approved therapeutic monoclonal antibody was a murine IgG2a CD3 specific transplant rejection drug, OKT3 (also called muromonab), in 1986.
 This drug found use in solid organ transplant recipients who became steroid resistant.
 Hundreds of therapies are undergoing clinical trials.
-Most are concerned with immunological and oncological targets.
+As of 2025, there were over 200 antibodies approved by the FDA, with about 40% of them targeting oncological targets and 35% for autoimmune and inflammatory diseases.
+The majority of these are conventional antibodies which make up over 70% of FDA approved antibodies.
+Most are part of the IgG1 subclass, again making up over 70% of antibodies.